iloveitaly/uv-development-toggle/README.md

-# Python Development Source Toggler
+# Python Uv Development Package Toggler

 A utility script for easily switching between local development and published sources for Python packages in your `pyproject.toml`.